ehazlett/nginx-rt-log/readme.md

 # Nginx Realtime Log
-This is a simple Flask app that will report (near)realtime visitors and the number of requests.
+This is a Node.js app that will report realtime visitors and the number of requests.

 # Setup
 The app uses Redis.
 This assumes Redis is on localhost.
-Update the settings in `config.py`.
+Update the settings in `settings.js`.

 ```
-pip install -r requirements.txt
+npm install
-python application.py
+node app.js

 ```

-Then open browser to http://localhost:5000/
+Then open browser to http://localhost:3000/

 # Nginx Setup
 In order to log requests, the following LUA script needs to be put into the